1

 - Positioning for all standard views

-Day#2-3 - Saturday & Sunday - Oral Surgery 1: Day 2: There will be 3 hours of lecture followed by a 5-hour laboratory.
-Day 3: 2 hours of lecture followed by 6 hours of Lab.
-The lecture and laboratory notes will be provided.
-The laboratory portion will be conducted on both cat and dog cadaver heads.
-They will cover the following topics for a Veterinarian audience only:
+Day#3 - Sunday - Oral Surgery 1: There will be 3 hours of lecture followed by a 5-hour laboratory.
+The laboratory portion will be conducted on both cat and dog cadavers.
+They will cover the following topics:

-- Retained teeth, Interceptive Ortho, Impactions, Disarming, Treatment for LPGS in cats
+- Indications for exodontia which include: Retained teeth, Interceptive Ortho, Impactions Disarming, Treatment for caudal mucositis or LPGS in cats

 3